pantheon-systems/documentation/source/content/guides/wordpress-configurations/02-plugins.md

 <Alert title="Note" type="info">

-Drupal users, refer to [Pantheon Modules](/modules) for details on Drupal modules developed and maintained for the Pantheon workflow.
+Drupal users should refer to [Pantheon Modules](/modules) for details on Drupal modules developed and maintained for the Pantheon workflow.

 </Alert>